DefectDojo/Documentation/docs/features.rst

 When is the SLA notification job run?
 `````````````````````````````````````
 The default setup will trigger the SLA notification code at 7:30am on a daily basis, as defined in the ``settings.py`` file.
+You can of course modify this schedule to your context.

 .. code-block:: python